|Application deadline:||We're happy to accept students right up to when our courses begin, as long as there are places available|

 A pre-master's course specially designed to prepare students for architecture-related degrees.

 Why apply for the graduate diploma programme?

-Assessment is both formal and informal, designed to help students build on their successes and meet requirements for entry to postgraduate study.
-Assessment of English language and communication skills will be based on written assignments, oral presentations, interviews, and written examinations.
+Assessments will be formal and informal, designed to help students building on their successes and to meet requirements for entry into postgraduate study.
+Assessments in Architecture will be based on studio-tasks for a design and research portfolio and graphical and oral project presentations.
+Assessments of English language and communication skills will be based on written assignments, oral presentations, interviews, and written examinations.

 Assessment of the research component will be based on the final written version of a research project.